 GeneCards Summary for FOS Gene

 FOS (FBJ Murine Osteosarcoma Viral Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with FOS include myositis ossificans and cerebral hypoxia.
+Diseases associated with FOS include Myositis Ossificans and Cerebral Hypoxia.
 Among its related pathways are RANK Signaling in Osteoclasts and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is FOSL1.

 UniProtKB/Swiss-Prot Summary for FOS Gene